facebook

 Swiss Medica laboratory.
 Checking the cell material.

-It is important to understand that stem cell treatment is only part of the complex therapy that we perform.
-According to the patient’s current medical needs, this treatment may include preparatory procedures and post-treatment stages of rehabilitation, such as physiotherapy, dry needling, laser or ultraviolet blood stimulation, mesodiencephalic modulation, xenon gas inhalations, etc.
+According to the patient’s current medical needs, placenta stem cell treatment may include preparatory procedures and post-treatment stages of rehabilitation, such as physiotherapy, kinesiotherapy, IMR, and plasmapheresis.

-Before making a decision, you can first get an online consultation from our Medical Advisor:
+Before making a decision, first get an online consultation from our Medical Advisor to learn whether and which therapy will work for your condition and get full information about our programs.

 Contact us to learn whether stem cell therapy would work for you, and what results are expected.